-Dr. Showalter and his team treat patients who are more likely to smoke, be overweight, and to have had a stroke.
+This provider treats patients who are more likely to smoke, be overweight, and to have had a stroke.
 They are also least likely to exercise or to have health coverage.
 Not surprisingly, heart disease is the leading cause of death in Mississippi.

-This reality sat heavy on Dr. Showalter's mind.
-One out of every 10 patients leaving UMMC suffered a heart attack within 12 months.
-'This has to stop' thought Dr. Showalter, 'there simply has to be a better way.
-If we could just predict patients at risk of a heart attack within a year, we could better allocate resources and improve the health of Mississippians.'
+The complexity of the patient population was always a challenge.
+One out of every 10 patients leaving the hospital suffered a heart attack within 12 months.
+“This has to stop” thought the system's Chief Health Information Officer (CHIO), “there simply has to be a better way.
+If we could just predict patients at risk of a heart attack within a year, we could better allocate resources and improve the health of Mississippians.”

-'This solution has helped us identify a previously unidentifiable population—patients at risk of an AMI in the next 12 months.
+“This solution has helped us identify a previously unidentifiable population—patients at risk of an AMI in the next 12 months.
 This population will require new and unique interventions.
-And their identification will allow us to explore the most effective interventions to improve outcomes for this unique group.' – Dr. John Showalter
+And their identification will allow us to explore the most effective interventions to improve outcomes for this unique group,” said the CHIO.